A.I.S.T. Hardship fund

 - Address (Proof of address may be requested during processing)

-- Profession* (Some evidence of work history may be required during processing)
+- Profession* (Some evidence of work history will be required during processing)

 - Award amount requested (up to a maximum of €500)

 * Information collected for reporting purposes, any reporting will be anonymised.